The Central and Unser Library is located on Central Ave just west of Unser Blvd, next to the Central Unser Transit Station.

 Surface Street Directions:

 Drive west on Central Ave.
 Take the first right just past the intersection of Central and Unser.

-Central and Unser Library has two meeting rooms.
-The Community Room holds a maximum of 100 people and the Lawrence Charles Vargas Children's Activity Room holds a maximum of 40 people.
+Central and Unser Library has one meeting room.
+The Community Room holds a maximum of 100 people.
 Policy, rules and required forms for using the meeting rooms may be found at Meeting and Study Rooms as well as a list of meeting rooms at other branches.

 To view availability online, see our online booking form.

 Central and Unser Library has 3 study rooms that will hold a maximum of six people each.
-The study rooms may be reserved (call 768-4320) up to one week in advance for no more than two hours per person/group a day.
+The study rooms may be reserved (call 768-4320) up to one week in advance for no more than one hour per person a day.
 Check in at the Information Desk with your library card to gain access to the study room.